-JAMMU: Deputy Chief Minister (Dy CM) Nirmal Singh on Tuesday asked the Jammu and Kashmir State Power Development Corporation (JKSPDC) to focus onaugmentation of power generation capacity so that J&K becomes self-reliantin energy sector.
-The DY CM said this while addressing 5th Meeting of Management and Finance Sub-Committee of JKSPDC here on Tuesday.
+Jammu: Deputy Chief Minister Dr Nirmal Singh today asked the Jammu and Kashmir State Power Development Corporation (JKDPDC) to focus on augmentation of power generation capacity so that J&K becomes self-reliant in energy sector.